google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 <li>The <strong>browser cache</strong> is a temporary storage location on your computer for files downloaded by your browser to display websites.
 Files that are cached locally include any documents that make up a website, such as HTML files, CSS style sheets, JavaScript scripts, as well as graphic images and other multimedia content.</li>
 <li>The service worker also creates cache independent of the browser cache using the  <a href="https://developer.mozilla.org/en-US/docs/Web/API/Cache">Cache Storage API</a> or IndexedDB.
 The  <a href="https://www.w3.org/TR/service-workers/#cache-objects"><strong>cache objects</strong></a> hold the same kinds of assets as a browser cache but make them offline accessible.The service worker provides these to enable offline support in browsers.
 This is referred to as "<strong>Cache (Storage) API</strong>" in this document.</li>
 </ul>
 <p>The cache objects are one tool you can use when building your app, but you must use them appropriately for each resource.
-Several caching strategies are described in Caching Strategies Supported by sw-toolbox. </p>
+Several caching strategies are described in  <a href="#bestcaching">Caching Strategies Supported by sw-toolbox</a>. </p>
 </td>
 </tr>
 <tr><td colspan="1" rowspan="1">